theharshgupta/urap-scrape/README.md

     2. Install  project dependencies from **`requirements.txt`** using `pip install -r requirements.txt` (make sure when you run this command from your terminal, you are in your project directory)

-# Module 1 - Massachussets
+# Massachussets
+Term: Fall 2019
 Links: [energyswitchma.gov](http://www.energyswitchma.gov/#/), [Youtube Demonstration](https://www.youtube.com/watch?v=hpB_RoIlrFI&list=PLpSsC5dbVHV-Uf1VJ2ekMPUIohRoZYe8n&index=1)

 ### Packages required for running MA